Razer ID

 • Scrollable container design (version 2)

-• A combined Step 1 approach that merged verification and user ID creation
+• Combined verification and user ID creation in a single step

 Post UT2 Refinement (V2)